eferri65/Getting-and-Cleaning-Data/README.md

 1. Content of `Getting-and-Cleaning-Data repo`
 2. Instructions on how to run the script named `run_analysis.R`

 ###1.
 Content of `Getting-and-Cleaning-Data repo`

-As required by the assignment, this repo contains the following files:
+As required by the assignment, the `Getting-and-Cleaning-Data repo` contains the following files:

-1. This `Readme` markdown file: it describes how to run the R script included in the repo and summarizes what you will find in the Codebook
+1. This `Readme` markdown file: it gives you a roadmap of the repo and describes how to run the R script included in the repo
 2. An R script named `run_analysis.R`: the script used to generate the final tidy data set required by the project
 3. A markdown file called `Codebook`: it describes the tidy data set, why it is tidy and the definition of the ciolumns in the final dataset

-###Instructions on how to run the script named `run_analysis.R`
+###2.
+Instructions on how to run the script named `run_analysis.R`

 Assumptions: